Apricot-Robotics/ar1/README.md

   - [ ]
   - [ ]
   - [ ]
-- [ ] Write a Python/C++ script to publish RVIZ markers which tracks the path/area covered by the robot during the prvious task
+- [ ] Write a Python/C++ script to publish RVIZ markers which tracks the path/area covered by the robot during the previous task